flonadb/flonadb/README.md

 versions we intend to add other implementations that are managed and read connection information from a database, environment variables, secret key manager etc.

-FlonaDB effectively becomes a Type 3 JDBC driver when it is deployed in the client-server fashion.
+Flona effectively becomes a Type 3 JDBC driver when it is deployed in the client-server fashion.

-The database proxy knows about the location of the database instances and any other necessary information needed to connect to them e.g. connection URL, username, password etc. There is a lot of possibilities that come to mind if you carefully think through all this, you can sandwich a plethora of cool centralized features that are agnostic to the database systems between your applications and the database instances like integrating a custom security model result set caching, shared connection pooling, data masking, collecting statistics, connection management and monitoring, query timing and logging etc.
+The database proxy knows about the location of the database instances and any other necessary information needed to connect to them e.g. connection URL, username, password etc. There is a lot of possibilities that come to mind if you carefully think through all this, you can sandwich a plethora of cool centralized features that are agnostic to the database systems between your applications and the database instances like integrating a custom security model result set caching, shared connection pooling, data masking, collecting metrics, connection management and monitoring, query timing and logging etc.

-Note: Currently, only a JDBC driver is available for FlonaDB.
+Note: Currently, only a JDBC driver is available for Flona.
 It can be used by any application written with any of languages in the Java family.
-Python users can also use it alongside [this python JDBC adaptor](https://pypi.org/project/JayDeBeApi).
+Python users can also use it via [this python JDBC adaptor](https://pypi.org/project/JayDeBeApi).
 We will be working on drivers for other languages in the future.

-**FlonaDB is available for use for free.**
+**Flona is available for use for free.**

 # Features Overview
 Note that all the features below are independent of the target database management system.